Georgetown, Texas: Modern history

 Georgetown was named for George Washington Glasscock, who donated the land for the new town.
 Early American and Swedish pioneers were attracted to the area's abundance of timber and good, clear water.
 In addition, the land was inexpensive and fertile.
 Georgetown is the county seat of Williamson County, which was formed on March 13, 1848, after the early settlers petitioned the state legislature to create it from a portion of Milam County.
 The county was originally to have been named San Gabriel County, but was instead named after Robert McAlpin Williamson (known as "Three-legged Willie"), a Texas statesman and judge at the time.

 Georgetown was an agrarian community for most of the 19th and early 20th centuries.
 The Shawnee Trail, a cattle trail that led from Texas to the rail centers in Kansas and Missouri, crossed through Georgetown.
 The establishment of Southwestern University in 1873 and construction of a railroad in 1878 contributed to the town's growth and importance.
 A stable economy developed, based largely on agricultural activity.
 Cotton was the dominant crop in the area between the 1880s and the 1920s.
 In this period, Williamson County was once the top producer of cotton in Texas.

-At one time, Georgetown was served by two national railroads, the International-Great Northern Railroad, which eventually was merged into the Missouri Pacific, and the Missouri–Kansas–Texas Railroad.
+At one time, Georgetown was served by two national railroads, the International-Great Northern Railroad (I-GN), which eventually was merged into the Missouri Pacific, and the Missouri–Kansas–Texas Railroad (M-K-T).
 Both supported the transport of commodities to market: beef cattle and cotton.
 The regional Georgetown and Granger Railroad (GGR) was completed to Austin in 1904.
 Georgetown is served today by the Georgetown Railroad, a 'short line' railroad that uses portions of the former M-K-T and the I-GN to connect with the Union Pacific Railroad at Round Rock and at Granger.